inaimathi/common/README.md

     push_to/3 (Index, Rec, NewVal) -> modified Rec

 Takes a record index, a record and a value.
 Returns `Rec` with `NewVal` pushed into `Index`.
+Note that unlike `relate/6` and `decouple/6`, this function does no checking on the target (it will happily add duplicates if called).

     remove_from/3 (Index, Rec, Prey) -> modified Rec

 Takes a record index, a record and a value.
 Returns `Rec` with the first instance of `Prey` removed from `Rec`.

-    relate/6 (Rec1, Id1, Index1, Rec2, Id2, Index2) -> relates records
+    relate/6 (Rec1, Id1, Index1, Rec2, Id2, Index2) -> ok || false

 Takes two records, and their corresponding IDs + ID indexes.
 Atomically relates the two records in `mnesia`.
 This and `decouple/6` are used in managing many-to-many relationships (this one mutually adds the appropriate `Id` to the appropriate `Index`).
-Note that these do not check for existence, which should probably be changed before long.
+This function *only* succeeds if the given records are currently unrelated, it returns false otherwise.

-    decouple/6 (Rec1, Id1, Index1, Rec2, Id2, Index2) -> decouples records
+    decouple/6 (Rec1, Id1, Index1, Rec2, Id2, Index2) -> ok || false

 Takes two records, and their corresponding IDs + ID indexes.
 Atomically decuples the two records in `mnesia`.
 This and `relate/6` are used in managing many-to-many relationships (this one mutually removes the appropriate `Id` from the appropriate `Index`).
-Note that these do not check for existence, which should probably be changed before long.
+This function *only* succeeds if the given records are mutually related, it returns false otherwise.

 ### common
 *Simple functions that I use in lots of places.
 I'm not entirely sure why they're not in the standard libraries.*